 5. Good Grades OR a Legitimate Justification

 Scholarship committees do NOT expect every student to have a 4.0.
 They understand that things happen.
 But what they DO appreciate is an explanation (if given the opportunity).
-If your child has a lower GPA, have them take advantage of the "Anything else" section to explain their circumstances.
+If your child has a lower GPA, have them take advantage of the “Anything else” section to explain their circumstances.
 This does not mean to whine and blame it on someone else but to take ownership and explain that they are working towards bettering their GPA.
-If your child got sick and fell behind in school or something of that nature, they typically understand.Video game addictions do not count.
+If your child got sick and fell behind in school or something of thatways for college students to make moneynature, they typically understand.Video game addictions do not count.

 6. List of Awards and Achievements

 Many scholarships will ask for any awards or achievements (though not all).
 This section is very easy if your child has been keeping track of it all along.
 If they don’t, it’s easy to forget about the time they made Honor Roll or received an Academic Letter.
 Create a document on the computer (backed by cloud storage, of course!) and start recording any awards or recognition they receive.
 I promise – their future scholarship-winning self will be glad.

 Many students FEAR this requirement for scholarships and unfortunately, most legitimate scholarships require some sort of writing.
 Still, your child doesn’t have to be the next Shakespeare to be competitive for scholarships.
 All they need is a well-organized essay.
 What does that mean?
 It means listen to the 3rd grade teacher and follow the Opening, 3 points, Closing method!
 If judges can follow their points and tie it back to the essay prompt, they will be in great shape for securing scholarship money for college.

 Worried about essays?
 Check out this post that covers what NOT to do.